5004-SEA-Fa24-Geeng/bg-arena-planner-song-wenj/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning to information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+The major change from the initial design is how the filtering based on various types data is implemented.
+The filter method in the Planner class initially contains a lot of repeated codes, whereas in the final version is much cleaner.
+In the final version, the filtering functionality is split into four parts, filter string by comparison, filter string by containing, filter numeric by double value, and filter numeric by integer value.
+These four parts of functionality are abstracted as private helper functions and called in appropriate cases in the filter method.

+Another change is how the progressive filtering and reset functionalities are implemented.
+Initially, the program failed to perform filtering progressively.
+This was because the initial program did not update the games set with the filteredStream after filtering.
+In the final design, the games set of the Planner class is correctly updated after filtering.
+Another attribute, initialGames, is added to the Planner class for resetting the games set to original when the filters need to be cleared.